How Spotify boosted ad sales and streamlined operations

 Streamlined automation for Spotify Advertising’s campaigns has increased campaign delivery rates and improved the punctuality of launches.
 Here’s how the team did it.

-‘For the campaigns that were underperforming or underpacing, we’re able to optimise and ensure that those campaigns deliver in full,’ Satzberg says.
-‘So less under-deliveries for our business, less under-deliveries for our partners and more revenue for Spotify and better results for our customers.’
+“For the campaigns that were underperforming or underpacing, we’re able to optimize and ensure that those campaigns deliver in full,” Satzberg says.
+“So less under deliveries for our business, less under deliveries for our partners and more revenue for Spotify and better results for our customers.”

 With flexibility comes progress

-Internally, Slack has helped Spotify Advertising to achieve its goal of bringing together teams working on different parts of the campaign life cycle.
-The platform’s flexibility and tight integrations with Salesforce and third-party plug-ins have allowed the company to optimise its existing processes seamlessly.
+Internally, Slack has helped Spotify Advertising achieve its goal of bringing together teams working on different parts of the campaign lifecycle.
+The platform’s flexibility and tight integrations with Salesforce and third-party plug-ins have allowed the company to optimize its existing processes seamlessly.
 Teams can do their jobs efficiently with the help of real-time workflows and dashboards, and communication is always maintained because teams can complete tasks in one place with full transparency.